jaredhendrickson13/pfsense-api/docs/AUTHENTICATION_AND_AUTHORIZATION.md

 ### Basic Authentication (Local database)

-Basic authentication is the default and simplest form of authentication and is supported by most HTTP clients.
+Basic authentication is the default and simplest form of authentication, and is supported by most HTTP clients.
 This method uses the same username and password as your pfSense webConfigurator login and requires the client to send an `Authorization` header with the value `Basic <base64 encoded username:password>`.
 The REST API will decode the base64 encoded string and attempt to authenticate the user with the provided credentials.
 Below are two examples of using